yu-ming-chen/tp/docs/UserGuide.md

 When an expenditure is deleted it will be removed from NUSave, and the deletion will be reflected immediately in the list of expenditures on the budget page of NUSave.

- > ⚠ **You cannot use this command if the budget page is empty**.
-This is because there are no expenditures created yet.
+ > ⚠ You cannot use this command if the budget page is empty.
- > You can only delete an expenditure if there are already existing budgets!

 Format: `delete INDEX`